backstage/backstage/docs/integrations/github/org.md

 id: org
 title: GitHub Organizational Data
 sidebar_label: Org Data
-# prettier-ignore
+# prettier-ignore: ""
+description:
-description: Importing users and groups from a GitHub organization into Backstage
+  Importing users and groups from a GitHub organization into Backstage
 ---

 The Backstage catalog can be set up to ingest organizational data - users and